NdivhoNemz/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. Copy all html files
 15. Move files with uppercase letters
 16. Delete all files with ~ in current working directory
 17. Create scripts that create directories
+18. List all files seperated by commas (,)